-The LT8333 can be configured as a boost converter for the applications where the converter output voltage is higher than the input voltage.
+The LT8334 can be configured as a boost converter for the applications where the converter output voltage is higher than the input voltage.
 Remember that boost converters are not short-circuit protected.
 Under a shorted output condition, the inductor current is limited only by the input supply capability.
-For applications requiring a step-up converter that is short-circuit protected, please refer to the SEPIC Converter Applications later in this section.
+For applications requiring a step-up converter that is short-circuit protected, please refer to the Applications Information section covering SEPIC converters.